-6 Amazing Things to Do in Clifton Bristol
+6 Awesome Things to Do in Clifton Bristol

 I recently embarked on a little weekend trip to Bristol for Valentine’s Day.
 I had visited Bristol many a time before, but all I’d really ever seen of the city was Cabot Circus, Cribbs Causeway and the inside of gig venues.
 Whilst shopping and

 getting beaten up to music dancing is all well and good, I thought it was finally time to play tourist for the weekend and visit all the places I’d never been before.

 And what is the most touristy place in Bristol?
 Clifton, of course!
 Say what you want but this beautiful little suburb is certainly touristy for a reason.
 Known for its independent boutique shops, stunning Georgian architecture, and a whole host of lovely little eateries, there are so many awesome things to do in Clifton Bristol.

 What better way to start your day in Clifton Bristol than with a nice spot of brunch?
 There are so many great brunch spots in Bristol!
 And Clifton might just be one of the best places to go if brunch is your best friend.
 We personally went to Saffron Medittaranean for brunch which was mainly because it was the only cafe with seating available that morning.
 But trust me, it was uh-may-zing.

 However, there are plenty of other options too, such as independent eateries Primrose Cafe, The Clifton, Spicer+Cole and Wellbourne, and some of the nation’s favourites, Côte Brasserie, Boston Tea Party and The Ivy Clifton Brasserie!
 On a Sunday morning in February everywhere was heaving so I can’t imagine how busy Clifton gets in the summer.
 Therefore it may be worth booking a table in advance, especially if there’s a big group of you.